tronprotocol/tron-docker/tools/trond/README.md

 #### 1. Download the Mainnet database snapshot

-First, download the latest mainnet lite fullnode snapshot from the default source (`34.143.247.77`) to the current directory:
+First, download the latest Mainnet database lite snapshot from the default source (`34.143.247.77`) to the current directory:

 ```
 ./trond snapshot download default-main